Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Introduction

-The software engineering community refers to this migration process as a software decomposition task which has been an active area of research for more than twenty years.
-Many works \cite{mancoridis1998using,mancoridis1999bunch,tzerpos2000accd,harman2002new,praditwong2010software,ouni2012search,alizadeh2018interactive,mahouachi2018search,mazlami-icws-2017} leverage the syntactical relationships between the programs and treated this decomposition as an optimization problem to improve different quality metrics like cohesion, coupling, number of modules, amount of changes etc. Fritzsc et al.~\cite{mono2micro-survey-guide} presented a detailed survey on the different approaches for this task.
-While the accuracy of these approaches has been evolving over time, they have their drawbacks such as 1) reliance on external artifacts like logs, commit history etc. 2) focus on only a subset of the programs 3) less attention to non program artifacts like the tables, files 4) minimal consideration for transactional data.
-Recently \cite{jin2019service} executed test cases to extract runtime traces.
+The software engineering community refers to this migration process as a software decomposition task.
+Many works \cite{tzerpos2000accd,harman2002new,mazlami-icws-2017,mahouachi2018search,mancoridis1999bunch} leverage the syntactical relationships between the programs and treated this decomposition as an optimization problem to improve different quality metrics like cohesion, coupling, number of modules, amount of changes etc. While the accuracy of these approaches has been evolving over time, they have their drawbacks such as 1) reliance on external artifacts like logs, commit history etc. 2) focus on only a subset of the programs 3) less attention to non program artifacts like the tables, files 4) minimal consideration for transactional data.
+Recently \cite{jin2019service,kalia2020mono2micro} executed test cases to extract runtime traces.
 Each execution is considered as a business function and they try to cluster business functions.
 But this work relies on access to runtime traces and complete coverage of test cases which cannot be always guaranteed.
-Also, this work does not consider data entities for decomposition.
+Also, these work did not consider data entities for decomposition.